DDOT #3200's:

 During the months of May and June of 1995, NovaBUS Inc.

-delivered a fleet of sixty-five new "RTS-II" coaches (model
+delivered a fleet of sixty-five new "RTS" coaches (model

 T80-206) to SMART (Suburban Mobility Authority for